mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 require creation of a different set of attributes like a point in space to define what it is.
 If the concept matches an existing schema attribute that existing key should be used.
-If not, the user can and should define their own attribute that will automatically be saved.
+If not, the user can and should define their own attribute that will automatically be saved and defined by the schema.
+Note by default save methods are not dogmatic about enforcing a schema definition.
+The main advantage of defining an attribute in the schema definition is automatic type enforcement is then automatic.
-The only limitation is that if the key is not defined in the wf schema the automatic type conversions will not be feasible.
+If the key is not defined in the wf schema the automatic type conversions will not be feasible.
 Similarly, NEVER EVER write a new attribute to an datum's Metadata if the key is already defined in the schema.
 Doing so will guarantee downstream problems.
+For more on schema enforcement see the section titled :ref:`CRUD Operations in MsPASS<_CRUD_operations>`.

-Users must also realize that the sample data in Seismogram or TimeSeries objects can be constructed from :code:`wf` documents in one of two ways.
-First, the sample data can be stored in the more conventional method of CSS3.0 based systems as external files.
+Users must also realize that the sample data in Seismogram or TimeSeries objects can be constructed from :code:`wf` documents in multiple ways.
+  #.
+The sample data
+     can be stored in the more conventional method of CSS3.0 based systems as external files.
 In this case, we use the same construct as CSS3.0 where the correct information is defined by three attribures:  :code:`dir`, :code:`dfile`, and :code:`foff`.
-Unlike CSS3.0 MsPASS currently requires external file data to be stored as native 64 bit floating point numbers.
-We force that restriction for efficiency as the :code:`Seismogram.data` array and the :code:`TimeSeries.data` vector can then be read and written with fread and fwrite respectively from the raw buffers.
-The alternative (second) method for storing sample data in MsPASS is through a mechanism called :code:`gridfs` in MongoDB.
+The default behavior is to save data as as native 64 bit floating point numbers.
+The is the most efficient way write the sample data as the :code:`Seismogram.data` array and the :code:`TimeSeries.data` vector can then be read and written with the C functions fread and fwrite respectively from the raw buffers.
+The readers also support a `format` option.
+     We use obspy's readers and writers when a format is defined.
+All formats supported by obspy are supported seamlessly.
+  #.
+A special case for ensembles is to write all the data for the ensembles
+     into a single file.
+Similarly, the ensemble reader scans the values of `dir` and `dfile` and reads the data in file order to reduce the number of file open/close delays.
+Using that approach for ensembles is known to dramatically improve I/O performance.
+  #.
+The sample data for MsPASS data objects can also be saved
+     through a mechanism called :code:`gridfs` in MongoDB.
 When this method is used the waveform sample data are managed by file system like handles inside MongoDB.
-That process is largely hidden from the user, but there are two important things to recognize about these two models for data storage:
+This method is the default for all writers.
+Readers determine how they should get the data from the wf collection document used to drive the readers.
+We discuss strengths and weaknesses of this approach relative to file I/O below.
+  #.
+MsPASS has limited support for reading from a network port via
+     a url defined in the wf document.
+Most of that code is currently incomplete and is expected to be fleshed out when Earthscope finalizes plans for their upcoming cloud-based data management.
   #.
 The :code:`gridfs` method is expected to be superior to file storage for
      large clusters because it facilitates parallel io operations.
 With files two processes can collide trying access a common file, especially with a writer.
   #.
 A limitation of gridfs is that the sample data are stored in the same
      disk area where MongoDB stores it's other data.
 This can be a limitation for system configurations that do not contain a modern large virtual file system or any system without a single disk file system able to store the entire data set and any completed results.

 gridfs storage
 :::::::::::::::